Question

 Leadership

-Ideal for leading new initiatives or being the driving force behind creation of something important
+Excellent for leading new initiatives or being the driving force behind innovative projects or organizational changes

 How to replace Create with a stronger action verb: